spotthediff/full-height-pdf/README.md

 ### Style Sheet
 Path for the stylesheet that applied to exported PDF (This option has lower priority than each options in Setting), The style sheet must be encoded by *UTF-8 without BOM* or prefix [@charset](https://developer.mozilla.org/ja/docs/Web/CSS/@charset) with correct encoding
-### Width Format
-Choose the length of width of Exported PDF
-### Use Original Width
-Export PDF with original Markdown Page width (`Width Format` option is ignored if this option be enable), enabled by default.